 I love a good fish soup, and one of my favorites is chowder.
 Depending on what looks best in the market, I usually choose a firm-fleshed fish such as halibut or salmon and call it fish chowder, or add clams and call it (surprise) clam chowder.
 Either way, I add a smoky component, such as bacon or smoked salmon.
-The smokiness is crucial to get the extra depth of flavor in the soup.
-This recipe stays in the shellfish lane and incorporates fresh shucked oysters.
-The same principle applies in terms of smokey flavor, and chorizo adds the necessary fire-y kick to the milky broth.
-Handfuls of fresh spinach brightens it all up, adding a bit of veg to justify all of the luxurious cream.
+The smokiness is crucial to the flavor of the soup.
+This recipe stays in the shellfish lane and incorporates fresh oysters.
+The same principle applies in terms of smoky flavor, and chorizo adds the necessary kick to the milky broth.
+Handfuls of fresh spinach help to lift the soup, adding a dose of veggies to justify the luxurious cream.

 Oyster Stew with Chorizo and Spinach